 11 Calming Bedtime Snacks to Help You Fall Asleep

 Before you hit the hay, sometimes you just wanna hit the fridge.
-You know what we’re talking about… that feeling when you simply *must* have something to snack on during the day’s last episode of Stranger Things.
+You know what we’re talking about…that feeling when you simply *must* have something to snack on during the day’s last episode of Stranger Things.
 The good news?
 Turns out, reaching for certain foods before bedtime can actually help you fall asleep more easily.
 Since chronic insomnia has been linked to health conditions like GERD, heart disease, and Alzheimer's, this is good news (we'll take all the help we can get from natural sleep aids).
-Try these 11 bedtime snacks tonight to help you catch some zzzs.
+Try these 11 bedtime snacks tonight to help you catch some ZZZs.

-1. Almonds: Snack on some almonds before you head to bed tonight.
-Almonds are not only a rich source of healthy fats and proteins, they also help the body produce melatonin, a hormone that tells the body it’s time to go to bed.
+1. Almonds: Almonds are not only a rich source of healthy fats and proteins, but they also help the body produce melatonin, a hormone that tells the body it’s time to go to bed.
 Since the best time to take melatonin is 30 to 60 minutes before you go to sleep, almonds are great to eat an hour or two before bedtime.

 3. Golden Milk: Anti-inflammatory golden milk contains turmeric, almond or coconut milk, and cinnamon.
 This combination of nutrient-packed ingredients supports immune system health, and when served warm, it’s also extremely calming (like drinking warm milk before bed, but better!).

 4. Rice: Did you know that a recent study found that eating rice decreased the risk of poor sleep by 46%?
-Rice can help the production of melatonin as well as tryptophan, an amino acid that can help lull you to sleep.
+Plus, rice can help the production of melatonin as well as tryptophan, an amino acid that can help fall asleep easier.

 5. Tart Cherry Juice: If you have trouble sleeping, tart cherry juice may be your surest bet toward a more restful night.
 Studies have indicated that tart cherry juice can dramatically impact melatonin production, signaling to your body that it’s time to go to bed.